cmu-mars/cmu-robotics/documents/p2-cp1.md

 To evaluate intent discovery, we propose that a set of test cases, each describing a mission as well as perturbations for the robot (e.g., navigating a simulated corridor, placing 1 obstacle and changing the battery level once).
 Each test case is described by the following:

  * Mission schema: Navigation
  * Mission parameters: ``A->T1->T2->...->Tn`` (the way points or tasks that the robot need to accomplish)
- * Charge and discharge functions according to the specification
+ * Charge and discharge functions to be selected from a set of predefined models (most likely 100 pre-specified models).
  * Perturbations: Obstacles + Battery level change
  * Possible adaptations: possible variations for ``Speed, Kinects, Localization algorithms``
  * Evaluation metric: Power consumed, Mission accomplish time, Distance to